elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 end
 ```

-Such guarantees that, if a supervised `EventHandler` crashes, the supervisor will start a new event handler which will promptly subscribe to the same manager, solving the ackward error handling semantics we have seen with `GenEvent`.
+Such guarantees that, if a supervised `EventHandler` crashes, the supervisor will start a new event handler which will promptly subscribe to the same manager, solving the awkward error handling semantics we have seen with `GenEvent`.

 ## The path forward